-USACS capped 2015 by announcing three new founding partners to the group: Denver-based Emergency Physicians at Porter Hospitals (EPPH), Maryland-based MEP, and Florida-based Tampa Bay Emergency Physicians (TBEP).
+USACS capped 2015 by announcing three new founding partners to the group: Denver-based Emergency Physicians at Porter Hospitals (EPPH), Maryland-based MEP Health, and Florida-based Tampa Bay Emergency Physicians (TBEP).

 The addition of these three groups represented significant growth for US Acute Care Solutions, launching the company into new markets and solidifying its presence in others.
 The new company now served nearly 4 million patients annually at more than 90 locations in 20 states.

 More importantly, the new founding partners brought additional physician leaders and new programs to help serve patients better.
 A new National Clinical Governance Board began the work of examining best practices across all founding partners and expanding the best programs throughout the new company.
 Physician leaders from each of the new groups took on new, national leadership roles, proof of the expanded opportunity available as part of a larger organization.